 Getting ThereEldorado Canyon State Park is reached from the intersection of Highway 93 and Highway 170, 3 miles south of Boulder.
 Take Highway 170 west into the town of Eldorado Springs.
 As the pavement ends, continue through the town and past the park entrance where you pay.
 Drive up the dirt road for about 1 miles until you cross a bridge.
 There is a parking lot a few feet past the bridge on the right.
 Park here.

 Getting to the base of the climb is pretty easy.
 You can see the distinct summit pyramid of Shirttail Peak from almost anywhere on the hike.
 From the parking lot, head up the road to the right and follow it towards the Eldorado Canyon Trail (.1 mile from the parking lot).
 Take the trail up for a few switchbacks and take the first right onto the trail that leads to the Rincon Wall.
 There is a big sign here and it is impossible to miss.
 Follow this trail until it comes to large boulder field.
 The trail kind of fades in the boulder field, but picks up again on the other side.
 After crossing the talus, you will be at the base of Rincon Wall.
 Follow the trail along the base and it will take you into a steep gully full of loose rock.
-Scramble up the gully a little ways to the base of the climb, which is located just to the right of Tiger Balm Arete, the large undulating Arete visible above.
-There is a large pine tree whose roots and base wrap around the rocks at the base.
+Scramble up the gully a little ways, following the rock-built trail, climb a short iron ladder, and look for a pine tree growing around a bulge at the base of the cliff.
+This is the start of the route.

 Route DescriptionThe climb can be done in 4 pitches pretty easily, even though it is listed as a 5 pitch route.
 We shortened pitch one by starting a little higher and to the right of the base of the climb, then traversed left back onto the route.
 Pitch 2 and 3 can be easily combined with a 60 meter rope.